fudong03/SparseAttack/README.md

 # Towards Interpretable Adversarial Examples via Sparse Adversarial Attack

 This repository provides the official implementation of our proposed sparse attack, i.e., WI-FGSM.
-Specifically, this repository includes two demo experiments.
+Specifically, this repository includes two experiments.
 First, we evaluate the sparsity of our approach by exhibiting that perturbing only 4 pixels, our approach is sufficient to mislead deep neural networks (DNNs) to predict an incorrect label of "mink" on an image of "giant panda".
 Second, resorting to Grad-CAM visualizations, we interpret the adversarial perturbation by discovering two types of noises, i.e., "obscuring noise" and "leading noise".